Welcome to today's edition of the Rush 24-7 podcast.

 Now, among Democrats, according to the entrance polls, age appeared to be the salient divide.

-Uh but Obama dominated the college towns, including Johnson County, home of Iowa University.
+But Obama dominated the college towns, including Johnson County, home of Iowa University.

-Uh his dominance among the youngest Democrat voters indicate that Clinton's gender-based appeals may have backfired among younger women.
+His dominance among the youngest Democrat voters indicate that Clinton's gender-based appeals may have backfired among younger women.

-I don't know if it was gender-based or whatever it backfired.
+I don't know if it was gender-based or whatever, it backfired.

-She's just not likable.
+It's just not likable.

-Here's the thing you got to understand.
+Here's the thing you've got to understand.

 Hillary went to Iowa.